javaGuruBY/rpaS7/english/readme.md

 1.3 Complete the sentences with the construction be going to

-1 I'm going to lean to write programs.
+1 I'm going to learn to write programs.

-2 Michael going to late for the meeting.
+2 Michael is going to be late for the meeting.

 3 What are you going to do tonight?